 Department: Public Works

 Division: Engineering

-Item Description: Prepare a Transition Plan as required by the

-Americans with Disabilities Act.
+Item Description: Prepare a Transition Plan as required by the Americans with Disabilities Act.

+Fund Name

-Fund Name Real Estate Excise Tax I
+Real Estate Excise

+Tax I

-The Americans with Disabilities Act requires public agencies with more than 50 emple steps necessary to make its facilities accessible to persons with disabilities (28 CFR 3 federal funding to initiate preparation of ADA ramp upgrades.
-The ADA Ramp Upgra City facilities that limit accessibility for individuals with disabilities.
-The project will inc schedule to fix or remove them.
-5.150(d)).
-FHWA requires agencies receiving ade Project will identify physical obstacles within Has Project Previously Been Approved By Council?
-No If Yes, Appropriation Amount Previously Budgeted Appropriation Amount Requested for 2015 \$ 15,000 Estimated Appropriations To Be Requested In Future FYs [identify \$ amounts by FY]: Identify Effect Of Project On Future Operating Expenditures
+The Americans with Disabilities Act requires public agencies with more the forth the steps necessary to make its facilities accessible to persons with di- agencies receiving federal funding to initiate preparation of ADA ramp up physical obstacles within City facilities that limit accessibility for individu inventory of obstacles and the method and schedule to fix or remove them. sabilities (28 CFR 35.150(d)).
+FHWA requires grades.
+The ADA Ramp Upgrade Project will identify als with disabilities.
+The project will include an Has Project Previously Been Approved By Council?
+No If Yes, Appropriation Amount Previously Budgeted Appropriation Amount Requested for 2015 \$ 15,000 Estimated Appropriations To Be Requested In Future FYs [identify \$ amounts by FY]: Identify Effect Of Project On Future Operating Expenditures Identify Alternatives and Costs